lebo468/git-basic-exercises4/README.md

-some stuff, that we type
+some stuff, that we type, changes in the air